kmooc/edx-documentation/ko_kr/shared/exercises_tools/problem_with_hint.rst

 	  print 'hint_fn called, ans=', ans
 	  hint = ''
 	  if '10' in ans:
-	     hint = 'If the ball costs 10 cents, and the bat costs one dollar more than the ball, how much does the bat cost?
-If that is the cost of the bat, how much do the ball and bat cost together?' elif '.05' in ans:
+	     hint = 'If the ball costs 10 cents, and the bat costs one dollar more than the ball,' 'how much does the bat cost?
+If that is the cost of the bat, how much do the ball' 'and bat cost together?'
+	  elif '.05' in ans:
 	     hint = 'Make sure to enter the number of cents as a whole number.'